pglass/learning-ruby/README.md

 puts map                # prints {:hello=>1}
 ```

-This is the "hash literal" way, in which you put the colon _after_ the symbol
+And there is the "hash literal" way, in which you put the colon _after_ the
-name.
+symbol name.
 This is the _same_ map as above.

 ```
 # :hello